The Best Credit Cards for Restaurants & Dining of 2023

 If you don't want to pay that much for an annual fee, you could consider the Chase Sapphire Preferred card instead.

-You still get a redemption bonus when you redeem through Chase Ultimate Rewards.
+You still get a redemption bonus when you redeem through Chase Ultimate Rewards, though not as high as the Chase Sapphire Reserve.

 There's no foreign transaction fee for this card and you get some of the same great travel perks the Reserve card offers.